Belmore Falls in Morton National Park is a stunning plunge waterfall with two drops on the Barrengarry Creek.

 If you look carefully, the start of the track is still visible from behind the fence close to the Hindmarsh Lookout (see picture below).
 You can find this spot at the lookout furthest away from the waterfall.

-There is some talk online about a track that starts at the lookout closest to the waterfall.
-It’s best to ignore this track as it appears to be an extremely difficult and dangerous one that should be avoided.
+There is also some talk online about a track that starts at the lookout closest to the waterfall.
+It’s best to ignore this particular track as it appears to be a very difficult and dangerous one.

 The Hindmarsh Lookout was named after W.R.
 Hindmarsh, one of the earliest settlers in the area.
 There are actually two lookout points that give you spectacular views over Kangaroo Valley.

 Temperatures are typically higher at the bottom, with large patches of thriving rainforest and a wide range of different animal species.

 The best way to enjoy the Hindmarsh Lookout and the panoramic views of Kangaroo Valley and the waterfall, is by following the easy circuit trail starting at the car park.
 It follows the cliff-line above the massive valleys and gorges below.

 You can choose to extend the walk by heading north towards the little bridge that runs right above the top of the waterfall.
 There used to be another lookout point but this is now closed as it’s not deemed safe enough.